KOUSHIKITKAT/capstonproject2024/README.md

 ## Real Life Application :

 This can be deployed in an Industrial Internet of Things (IIoT) System , where the system variables measured throught the sensors are sent to Processing System (ofc with my algorithm inside it ) and can be used to monitor system health and predict need for maintainence in the Mechatronic System .
 Since Prevention is better than cure , a maintainence before any damage or major inconvenience happens is better , hence our system can reduce maintainence costs thus being a business boon .

-## The Dataset :

-The data was taken from Kaggle site : https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification .

-A copy of the dataset has been uploaded on this repository just in case the kaggle one gets changed : https://github.com/ayush-agarwal-0502/Machine-Predictive-Maintainence-Anomaly-Detection/blob/main/predictive_maintenance.csv .

-## The Code :

-The code is availaible at : https://github.com/ayush-agarwal-0502/Machine-Predictive-Maintainence-Anomaly-Detection/blob/main/anomaly_detector_ML_project.ipynb (in this repository itself ) .

 ## Aim :

 To build an __Anomaly Detection system__ for __Predictive Maintainence__ work on __Machines data__ using __Multivariate Gaussian fitting and thresholding__ , a simple __unsupervised learning__ technique .